 #############################################################################

-# plotting depth cross-section
+# plotting depth cross-section at the surface

 cs2 = ax.contourf(X[:, :, 0], Y[:, :, 0], surface3D, zdir='z', offset=-depths[0],

-levels=levels, cmap=newcmp2, norm=norm,vmin=vmin, vmax=vmax)
+levels=levels, cmap=newcmp2, norm=norm, vmin=vmin, vmax=vmax)

 # plotting land